Right now lead times may be slightly longer than usual

 The Projects also generate local employment opportunities during assembly, installation, and operation of the installations.

-Forest protection and reforestation in Colombia, Brazil and Indonesia
+Forest protection and reforestation in Colombia, Brazil Indonesia and China

 Forests acts as a vital carbon sink which stabilise the global climate with the Amazon Rainforest alone making up nearly a third of all the tropical rainforest left on Earth.
 However, many areas have become significantly degraded due to deforestation for agriculture and timber and face continued pressure from further development.
 Projects in these areas partner with local communities to develop solutions which provide sustainable growth of the economy while protecting and restoring vulnerable natural resources.